A Two-Step Decision Process

 The Graduate School reviews your credentials and makes a formal decision regarding your admission.
 You are not an admitted student until the Graduate School has officially confirmed your admission.

 If you applied using the general graduate school application, check your Manage My Account portal for updates about where your application or document is in the process.
-Otherwise, please follow instructions from the Arnold School of Public Health or Darla Moore School of Business for more information..
+If your application was through a different vendor, return to your application portal to verify your submission.
+Otherwise, please check with your program office for more information.

 Application review schedules are at the discretion of the department.
 Contact your department or program director with questions about the schedule.